 Along the way, Aimee also became a yoga instructor, worked as a graphic designer, muralist, documentary filmmaker, French/English translator; she designed and directed an eco-remodel for a local hotel, was a fixer for a Hollywood film crew, and was part of the team that helped to raise and successfully release an orphaned West African Manatee - a first for the species.
 Adventure is in her nature.

-Aimee taught preschool at a licensed Vermont parent child center from 2018-2020, and was the lead teacher for the Pre-Kindergarten 4s and 5s classroom during a five month maternity leave before deciding to forge a new path for early education in her area by establishing the New World Adventure School.
+Aimee taught preschool at a licensed Vermont parent child center from 2018-2020, and was the lead teacher for the Pre-Kindergarten 4s and 5s classroom during a colleague's five month maternity leave before deciding to forge a new path for early education in her area by establishing the New World Adventure School.

 Throughout the year, Aimee takes part in professional development programs, aimed at expanding and improving teaching skills.
 She is a lifelong learner who is constantly researching ways to evolve into a more effective educator and good human.
 For more than 20 years, her personal philosophy has been: “Spread Sunshine, and Cultivate Kindness.”

 Aimee's goal is to help spark your children’s curiosity about cultures, ecosystems, and the infinite wonders of our universe.
 She is inspired by the Agile Learning Center and Montessori models and draws from both in her approach to education.
 Fundamentally, Aimee aligns with Maria Montessori's exhortation to "Follow the Child", and with the roots of agile learning: